apliteni/centos_provision/README.md

 ### Install Let's Encrypt Free SSL certificates (optional)

-If you don't want to install certificates at a time of installing Keitaro TDS you may want to install they later.
+If you don't want to install certificates at a time of installing Keitaro you may want to install they later.
 In order to install certificates add the following lines to your ```hosts.txt```

     ssl_certificate=letsencrypt     # You must agree with terms of Let's Encrypt Subscriber Agreement (https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf)